 Surgery often stops the disease from getting worse and prevents vision loss.
 But as many as 25% of all babies who have surgery for ROP do lose some or all of their vision.

-Because all children with ROP are at higher risk of eye problems later in life, your child should follow up with his eye doctor every year until he's an adult.
+Because all children with ROP are at higher risk of eye problems later in life, your child should follow up with their eye doctor every year until they're an adult.